 Resolution: Spend more time with family and friends

-Staying social offers plenty of benefits for seniors.
+Staying social offers lots of benefits for seniors.
 Consider one of these ways to incorporate more time with your loved ones into your schedule.

-- Schedule a weekly or monthly family night.
-Invite your family to go shopping, try a new restaurant or find something fun to do in your city, such as attending a craft show or dinner theater.
+- Schedule a regular family night.
+Set a weekly or monthly schedule for getting together with family members.
+Invite your family to go shopping, try a new restaurant or find something fun to do in your area, such as attending a craft show or dinner theater.

 - Plan a family trip.
-Suggest a weekend getaway to visit nearby relatives or sightsee in a new area you have always wanted to visit.
+Suggest a weekend getaway to visit nearby relatives or check out the sights in a new area you have always wanted to visit.

 - Make time for a movie night.
-Pop some popcorn and watch a movie with your kids, grandkids or neighbors.
+Grab some popcorn and watch a movie with your kids, grandkids or neighbors.
+Whether it’s an old favorite, or a new release, this is a great way to get together without the pressure of hosting a meal or keeping the conversation going.

 - Utilize technology to stay in touch.
-When you can’t be with family and friends physically, take advantage of technology to stay in touch.
-You can learn to email or text with loved ones and keep up with your grandkids on Facebook.
-If you’re wanting to chat face-to-face, learn to use Skype, FaceTime or Zoom on your phone, tablet or computer.
+When you can’t be with family and friends physically, take advantage of technology to help you stay connected.
+Email or text with loved ones and keep up with your grandkids on Facebook.
+If you’re wanting to chat face-to-face, you can use Skype, FaceTime or Zoom on your phone, tablet or computer.
+If you need help getting familiar with the technology options available, don’t be afraid to ask family members or friends for help.

 Resolution: Learn a new skill or hobby